Dhruvbansal106/Zomata_SQL_Project/README.md

 # Zomata_SQL_Project

 # 🍽️ SQL Project: Data Analysis for Zomato – A Food Delivery Company

 ## 📋 Overview
 This project demonstrates SQL problem-solving skills through the analysis of data for Zomato, a popular food delivery company in India.
 The project involves setting up the database, importing data, cleaning null values, and solving a variety of business problems using complex SQL queries.

+All datasets are provided, along with 20 business-related SQL problems and their source code.

 ## 📊 Entity-Relationship Diagram (ERD)
 ![ERD Diagram](https://github.com/Dhruvbansal106/Zomata_SQL_Project/blob/main/Zomato_ERD.png)